jcarterlab/Risky-Business/R/Risky-Business.md

 This project uses web scraping, regex and a labeling mechanism to uncover the relative distribution of different violence risks in the emerging world.
 The results include 822 risk headlines from 140 news sources.
-Just as Tom Cruise realized in Risky Business, those seeking to venture into the unknown could find things get out of hand quickly if they’re not careful.
+Just as Tom Cruise discovered in Risky Business, those seeking to venture into the unknown could find things get out of hand quickly if they’re not careful.

 ## Results

-The results show a strong risk of military conflict in Europe due to the Ukraine crisis and a high risk of internal conflict, such as social unrest and organized crime, in regions with weak states like Africa and Latin America.
+The results show a strong risk of military conflict in Europe due to the Ukraine crisis and a high risk of internal conflict, such as organized crime, social unrest and terrorism, in regions with weak states like Africa and Latin America.

 ![](Risky-Business_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->